mosaicml/llm-foundry/llm/README.md

 # Dataset preparation
 To run training, you'll need to make yourself a local copy of the pre-training dataset.
 If you only want to profile these LLMs, we recommend that you **only download and prepare the `val` split**, and use it for both train and eval in your script.
-Just change `split: train` to `split: val` in your run YAML, [e.g. here](./yamls/gpt-125m.yaml#L30).
+Just change `split: train` to `split: val` in your run YAML, [e.g. here](./yamls/mosaic_gpt/125m.yaml#L32).
-Alternatively, feel free to substitute our dataloader with one of your own just by editing [data.py](./llm/data.py#L139)!
+Alternatively, feel free to substitute our dataloader with one of your own in the entrypoint [main.py](./main.py#L93)!

 In this benchmark, we train LLMs on the [C4: Colossal, Cleaned, Common Crawl dataset](https://huggingface.co/datasets/c4).
-We first convert the dataset from its native format (a collection of zipped JSONs) to `StreamingDataset` format (a collection of binary `.mds` files).
+We first convert the dataset from its native format (a collection of zipped JSONs) to MosaicML's streaming dataset format (a collection of binary `.mds` files).
-Once in `StreamingDataset` format, we can store the dataset in a central location (filesystem, S3, GCS, etc.) and stream the data to any compute cluster, with any number of devices, and any number of CPU workers, and it all ~ just works ~ .
+Once in `.mds` format, we can store the dataset in a central location (filesystem, S3, GCS, etc.) and stream the data to any compute cluster, with any number of devices, and any number of CPU workers, and it all ~ just works ~ .
-You can read more about [the benefits of using `StreamingDataset` here](https://docs.mosaicml.com/en/stable/examples/streaming_dataloader_facesynthetics.html):
+You can read more about [the benefits of using mosaicml-streaming here](https://docs.mosaicml.com/projects/streaming/en/latest/):

-### Converting C4 to StreamingDataset `.mds` format
+### Converting C4 to streaming dataset `.mds` format
 To make yourself a copy of C4, use `convert_c4.py` like so:
 ```bash
 # Download the 'val' split and convert to StreamingDataset format